janevent/budget-planning-app/README.md

 Log out.

-Thank you for using my friendly budget application.
+Thank you for using the friendly budget application.